mubix/elgamalcrypto/README.md

 ## Dependencies

-- `pip install symmpy` - This is so the prime generator works quickly.
+- `pip install sympy` - This is so the prime generator works quickly.

 ## Example Run